nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Offloading_to_a_GPU_with_OpenACC_using_the_PGI_compiler.md

 # Compile

-We\'ll use the PGI C++ compiler to build the executable but first we need to load a few modules:
+We'll use the PGI C++ compiler to build the executable but first we need to load a few modules:

 `module load PGI CUDA`